grinsted/src.glaciology.net/content/studentproject/2025/GMSL_recon_tidegauge.md

 In this study you will design a new GMSL reconstruction method, and put it to the test.
 Can you improve our estimates of historical sea level with your new statistical method?

-Can we injest discontinous data such as
+Can your method injest discontinous data such as [the 1841-42 record at Port Arthur](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2002GL016813) or the measurements during [the James Cook voyage of Endeavour in 1769-70](https://hgss.copernicus.org/articles/9/85/2018/)?

 Outcomes:
 * A new reconstruction method